 This is important when paying for a software platform for EDI in healthcare.
 Medical software is a large industry and still growing every year.
 That means numerous companies will offer a wide range of software applications for numerous purposes.
 So, an executive at a hospital would have to choose from many options, something that could become daunting.
 But an important factor that indicates the quality of an EDI billing platform is the company’s track record.

-If the company has been in business for a decade or so and has a sizeable presence in the market, it is usually a promising sign.
+If the company has been in business for a decade or so and has a sizable presence in the market, it is usually a promising sign.
 It indicates a steady clientele and quality products, not to mention competent leadership.
 It would be even better if you could personally view the company’s software at a hospital or an insurance payer organization to see for yourself.

 2. Support